Netflix stealth price hike as it axes “Basic” plan

 What is Netflix Basic?

-This Basic level of membership is the one I’ve always felt offered the best value for money.
-At £6.99 a month you can stream in HD (at 720dpi) and download to your device to watch offline, paying £4 less a month than the next level up.
+This Basic level of membership was the one I always felt offered the best value for money.
+At £6.99 a month you could stream in HD (at 720dpi) and download to your device to watch offline, paying £4 less a month than the next level up.

-The only downside is you could only stream on one device at any time, so it’s not great for sharing with others.
-However, May’s crackdown on account sharing, which saw the introduction of “Extra Members” for an additional charge (of course), means that you can’t share any level of Netflix.
+The only downside is you could only stream on one device at any time, so it wasn’t great for sharing with others.
+However, the crackdown on account sharing, which saw the introduction of “Extra Members” for an additional charge (of course), means that you can’t share any level of Netflix.

 What has happened to Netflix Basic?